Albert0i/mariadb-vss/README.3.md

 #### Prologue
-You may ask: I already know how to use vector semantic search using MariaDB.
+I already know how to use vector semantic search using MariaDB.
 Why on earch do I need to use another database?
 The answer is twofold:
 1. Repeatedly querying with vectors may have negative impact on database performance;
-2. Offloading vss to separate server would keep your database more resilient and elastic.
+2. Offloading vss to separate server would make your database more resilient and easily scale.

 #### I. The way of Redis